Difficult Conversations in a Family Business: Why They Don't Happen

 That's what a difficult conversation does that no strategy meeting ever will.
 It tells everyone what's real.
 And people give everything when things are real.

-One client came to me after months of carrying the business largely alone.
+One client came to me after carrying the business largely alone.
 The conversation that would have changed that had been sitting there the whole time.

 She had it.

 That year she exceeded every business goal she'd set.
 Got her schedule back.
-Stopped losing weekends to problems that should have been addressed in a meeting six months earlier.
+Stopped losing weekends to problems that should have already been addressed.

 The business didn't change because of a new strategy.
 It changed because one conversation stopped being avoided.